 What is Spotting or Breakthrough Bleeding?

-- Implantation Bleeding/Pregnancy – spotting may be an early indicator of pregnancy.
-If you experience spotting and there is any chance you may be pregnant, it’s best to do a pregnancy test to confirm
+- Implantation Bleeding/Pregnancy – Spotting can indicate early pregnancy.
+If you experience it and there is any chance you are pregnant, it’s best to see your doctor or do a pregnancy test to confirm.

-- Hormonal fluctuations or imbalance – this is one of the most common causes of spotting in women who are not pregnant
+- Hormonal fluctuations or imbalance – This is one of the most common causes of spotting in women who are not pregnant.

-- Tumors, polyps or fibroids of the vagina, cervix, uterus or fallopian tubes
+- Tumors, polyps or fibroids of the vagina, cervix, uterus or fallopian tubes cause irregular bleeding.

-- GYNE procedures – for example, after a PAP smear or D&C spotting is entirely normal
+- GYNE procedures – For example, after a PAP smear or D&C spotting is entirely normal.

 What Should I do About Spotting?